samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 >
 > Greyhawk has a long history of ancient empires and more recent wars, but the only relevant details of this history are those that feature in your adventures.
 Highlight significant in-world details by revealing them in the course of your adventures.
 Use the following techniques to share lore with your players:
 >
 > **Echoes of the Past.** Features like a crater in the side of a mountain, a defaced statue in the town square, or a holiday celebrating a local hero provide concrete touchstones to past events.
-The characters might learn that a ruin they’re exploring was destroyed in a catastrophic battle or natural disaster.
+The characters might learn that a ruin they're exploring was destroyed in a catastrophic battle or natural disaster.
 >
 > **Historical Records.** Written historical details might appear anywhere in an adventure: glyphs on ancient dungeon walls, books in a library, files in a royal vault, or tapestries depicting key events.
 Use such set dressing to share important details.
 Summarize what lengthy works say, and focus on the most plot-worthy parts.
 >